-Erye is in the process of relocating its operations to a new production facility, making it the largest antibiotics producer in Eastern China.
-This dominant market position will allow us to take advantage of the expected growth and spending in this segment of the market.
+Erye is in the process of relocating its operations to a new production facility, with the goal of becoming among the largest antibiotics producers in Eastern China.
+This dominant market position would allow us to take advantage of the expected growth and spending in this segment of the market.
 Our U.S. based management team intends to work closely with the management of Eyre to identify new pharmaceutical product candidates to further accelerate revenue growth.